w3f/polkadot-wiki/docs/general/faq.md

 ### Polkadot Launch

-The Genesis block of the Polkadot network was launched on May 26, 2020 at 15:36:21 UTC, as a Proof of Authority (PoA) network, with governance controlled by the single Sudo (super-user) account.
+The Genesis block of the Polkadot network was produced on May 26, 2020 at 15:36:21 UTC, as a Proof of Authority (PoA) network, with governance controlled by the single Sudo (super-user) account.
 During this time, validators started joining the network and signaling their intention to participate in consensus.